“Everything can be taken from a man but one thing:

 All day long, we immediately and unconsciously assess how the situation at hand will affect our lives.
 This intuitive process of evaluation is called cognitive appraisal.
 First, we try to figure out whether or not that work deadline or that nagging pain threatens our goals, our values or our beliefs about the world.
 If we interpret the incident as negative, we then automatically assess what – if anything – can be done to improve the situation.

-The meaning you give to specific events plays a vital role in how stress affects your body and mind.
 Let’s say you’ve had an argument with your partner.
 Whether you perceive that fight as an important incident or something trivial that will pass, determines if you’ll stay upset about it and lay awake at night worrying.
 What’s more, interpreting your falling out either as a threat to your relationship or as a challenge you can overcome together strongly influences how you’ll chose to cope with the situation.

 Changing the way you look at a stressful event can therefore change your experience of it – and the effect it has on your wellbeing.